Enhancement of Novel View Synthesis Using Omnidirectional Image Completion: Proposed Method

 \section{Proposed Method}

-\putFigW{pipeline}{Training pipeline of the proposed method.
-The input image is reprojected and completed as 360-degree images at other camera positions.
-A sparse set of the dynamically selected completed images is utilized to train the NeRF.
-The NeRF is trained to minimize the L2 loss with the ground truth image.
-Simultaneously, the selector reselects the completed images based on the discrimination score of of synthesized images.}{150mm}

-In this section, we describe our proposed method that learns the NeRF model and synthesizes novel views $I$ from a single 360-degree image $I_0$.
+Here, we describe our proposed method that learns the NeRF model and synthesizes novel views from a single 360-degree RGB-D image.
 Figure \ref{fig:pipeline} illustrates the training pipeline of the proposed method.
-The input image is first reprojected onto a 360-degree image of the virtual camera position, and the missing regions are completed.
-The input data to train NeRF includes a sparse set of the dynamically selected completed images along with RGB data of the input image and its reprojected image.
-The NeRF is trained to minimize the L2 loss of the generated and training images, as usual.
-Simultaneously, the selector reselects the completed images based on the discrimination score of the synthesized images for real images.
-In the following sections, we describe the proposed method in detail.
+The input image is first reprojected onto 360-degree RGB images of the virtual camera positions, and the missing regions are completed by a self-supervised 2D image generation model.
+To maintain 3D consistency, a subset of completed images with less overlap of completed regions is selected.
+The subset selection is equivalent to the maximum weight independent set problem (MWISP) \cite{mwisp}, which is solved using simulated annealing (SA) \cite{sim_ann}.
+The input data to train NeRF includes the selected completed images along with RGB data of the input image and its reprojected image.
+The NeRF is trained to minimize L2 loss of the synthesized and inputed images.